-Our prepared remarks will be on our website for your reference within a couple of hours this afternoon.
-Also, at 2 p.m.
+As usual, our prepared remarks will be on our website for your reference within a couple of hours this afternoon.
+Also, at 1 p.m.
 Eastern Time today, Dave Dunnewald will host a follow-up conference call, which is an opportunity for you to ask additional questions regarding our quarterly results.
 This call will also be available for you to hear via web cast on our website.

-So, at this point, _____, we would like to open it up for questions….
+So, at this point Shaun, we would like to open it up for questions please….